ThomasSpare/The-Kit-artist-page/README.md

   I tested the sites pages in W3C checker, using my url for the live pages.

-  - The spotify iframe, w3c showed an error for using % instead of an integer (fixed) -
+  - Errors about the The spotify iframe, w3c showed an error for using % instead of an integer also frameborder comes up as an error.

+  Other than this w3c shows no error in the code

   --